Lent calendar prayer and reflection for 20 March

 The psalmist recalls that God heard his people’s cries and rescued them from distress when he freed them from oppression in Egypt.
 On the banks of the Red Sea, the prophet Miriam led the Israelites in dancing and singing in happiness at their freedom.

 Today is International Day for Happiness.
-What makes you happy?
+Even in the unsettling times that we face today, can you think of something that makes you happy?

 Water brings joy